🏁Getting started

 Add the connections to the apps/stores inside the system from previously created connections.

-You can create multiple diagrams to show different focuses of your model or for specific conversations with a targeted audience.
-Examples include customer-specific views, focus on one object, current vs future design, etc.
+You can create multiple diagrams to show different views of your model.
+Examples include customer-specific views, focusing on one object, and current vs. future design.

-Once you have your Apps and Stores laid out and connected, start adding any tech choices you've already made, such as what service in AWS, GCP or Azure it's using, languages, libraries or frameworks, etc.
+Once you have your Apps and Stores laid out and connected, start adding any tech choices, such as what service in AWS, GCP or Azure service, languages, libraries or frameworks, etc.

 Go to the technology section on the right-hand panel.

-These choices come with docs preassigned and a simple explanation for those unfamiliar.
-These can be used later to highlight tech choices to others using the tags bar, allowing people to learn your architecture's technical choice landscape and filter your model.
+These choices come with docs preassigned and a simple description for those unfamiliar.
+These can be used later to highlight tech choices using the tags bar, allowing people to learn your architecture's technical choice landscape and filter your model.

-Each object and diagram has a description, which adds details about that object or view.
+Each object and diagram has a description, which adds details to help your teammates understand how things work.
 Descriptions follow that object wherever it is and are linked to your Recommendation score.
-Adding descriptions will help your teammates understand how things work in your design without asking you.

-The minimum you should add is a brief displayed description of what objects are responsible for, which might seem obvious to you but helps your teammates (especially new ones).
+The minimum you should add is a brief displayed description for each object.
+This might seem obvious, but it will help your teammates (especially new ones).

 Select an object.